Set Up for AOSP development (1.5 - 8.0)

 • openjdk-8-jdk_8u45-b14-1_amd64.deb with SHA256 6e47215cf6205aa829e6a0a64985075bd29d1f428a4006a80c9db371c2fc3c4c

-2. Optionally, confirm the checksums of the downloaded files against the SHA256 string listed with each package above.
+2. Optionally, confirm the checksums of the downloaded files against the SHA256 string listed with each package from step 1.
 For example, with the sha256sum tool:

 sha256sum {downloaded.deb file}